-CAUSES AND REPERCUSSIONS OF DRIVE FAILURE
+CAUSES AND REPERCUSSIONS OF DRIVE FAILURES

 Multiple reasons like power surges or failures, malware, user negligence, sudden shutdown, and disk faults may lead to data failure despite the most reliable technology.
 A back up is a reliable source in case you want to set up a separate system elsewhere.
 If the operating system is corrupted, data is still bound to get wiped off.

-With a RAID 1, when one disk fails, the functioning drives step in and continue with the operations, On the other hand, in a RAID 0, the entire stack fails if a single drive fails.
+With a RAID 1, when one disk fails, the functioning drives step in and continue with the operations, On the other hand, in a RAID 0, the entire stack fails if a single drives fails.

 Whereas with a RAID 10, it depends where the failed disks are located.
 If they are in the different mirrored sets, then the surviving disks can continue functioning.
-When you set up a new drive they help mirror the data back.
+When you set up a new hard drive they help mirror the data back.

 In a situation where the drives in the same mirrored set fail, all the data can be lost.
 To reconstruct the data in a RAID 10, the data is read from the functioning drives only.
 Whereas, a RAID 5 reads everything on the remaining drives.